EnglishFrenchGermanItalianPortugueseRussianSpanish

 This Healthy Places Grant program has invested nearly $750,000 back into the community since 2015.
 The grantees also leveraged an additional $270,000 in non-LCPH funding for their projects.

-Call 440-322-6367 with questions and ask for the Health Promotion and Chronic Disease Prevention division, or email healthed@loraincountyhealth.com.
+Call 440-322-6367 with questions and ask for the Population Health division, or email ph@loraincountyhealth.com.

 Explore past projects